a private jet ascending higher into the sky above the clouds during sunset

 Bombardier Global 7500

 The Bombardier Global 7500 is another giant in the private jet industry, known for its extraordinary long-range capabilities.
 It can climb to a maximum altitude of 51,000 feet, putting it on par with the Gulfstream G650ER.
-Similar to other private jets, it typically cruises at around 41,000 feet, which is considered the most fuel-efficient and comfortable altitude for private jet travel.
+It has an initial cruise altitude of 43,000 feet.

 Cessna Citation X+